Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Phase Lag Compensated Waveforms

 Then the mixer output \eqref{beat_signal} becomes:

 and

-for the time and frequency domain representation, respectively.
-Subsequently, the output of the group delay filter in frequency-domain becomes:
+for time and frequency domain representation, respectively.
+Subsequently, the output of the group delay filter in the frequency domain becomes:

+where $\mathrm{exp}\left(\frac{\pi {f_b}^2}{k}\right)$ is a constant phase term (does not depend on frequency f), and thus it can be incorporated into $\alpha_0$.
 Note that the undesired term $\frac{\pi}{k}(f-f_b)^2$ caused by the phase response of the filter \eqref{phaseTaylor} is eliminated with the phase lag compensation.
-After taking the inverse Fourier transform and incorporated the constant phase term $\mathrm{exp}\left(\frac{\pi {f_b}^2}{k}\right)$ into $\alpha_0$, the time-domain representation of the new group delay filter output \eqref{FreqWithPre} becomes:
+After taking the inverse Fourier transform, the time-domain representation of the new group delay filter output \eqref{FreqWithPre} becomes:

-In addition, we can shift the group delay filter output to the maximum beat frequency (defined with sampling frequency) by multiplying its spectrum with linear phase delay $\mathrm{exp}\left(\frac{-j2\pi f f_b{_{\text{max}}}}{k}\right)$ for physical correctness and guarding the beginning of next chirp.
+In addition, we can shift the group delay filter output to the maximum delay (defined by maximum beat frequency, $\tau_{\text{max}}=\frac{f_{b_{\text{max}}}}{k}$) by multiplying its spectrum with linear phase delay $\mathrm{exp}\left(-j2\pi f \tau_{\text{max}}\right)$ for physical correctness and guarding the beginning of the next chirp.
 Consequently, the \eqref{new_group_inTime} is shifted to the maximum time delay as:

-An example of the resulting signal can be seen in Figure~\ref{fig:8} a, where the spectrogram of the BPSK phase-coded beat signals using both phase lag compensation and group delay filter is illustrated.
-Note that each coded beat signal is perfectly aligned, and we can apply decoding signal which is the complex conjugate of the transmitted phase code shifted to maximum beat frequency.
-Subsequently, the decoded beat signal becomes:
+The spectrogram of the BPSK phase-coded beat signals with phase lag compensation applied are shown in Figure~\ref{fig:8} ($B=2$ GHz, $T=51.2$ $\mu$s and $N_c=16$) for three cases: before the group delay filter, after the group delay filter and after decoding the group delay filter output.
+Note that by using phase lag compensation, the spectrum of the code signals is non-linearly shifted in the opposite direction before applying the group delay filter (Figure~\ref{fig:8} a).
+An example of the resulting signal \eqref{group45} can be seen in Figure~\ref{fig:8} b.
+It is observed that the group delay dispersion effect on the code signal is eliminated, and each coded beat signal is perfectly aligned after the group delay filter.
+Subsequently, we can apply the decoding signal, which is the complex conjugate of the reference phase code shifted to maximum beat frequency, and the decoded beat signal becomes: